vchandrasekharpavankumar/age-calculator/README.md

-# age-calculator
-Certainly!
-Thank you for sharing the HTML content for your age calculator website.
-Let's create a README file to provide instructions and information about your project.
-Here's a basic template you can use:

----

 # Age Calculator

 The **Age Calculator** is a simple web application that allows users to calculate their age based on the date they input.
 It displays the result in years, months, and days.